IRS Forms

 Installment Agreements, Special Rules You Must Know

 Installment agreement issues run on their own clock.
-You have 30 days to appeal a rejection, a modification, a proposed modification, a proposed termination, or a termination.
+You have 30 calendar days (not business days) to appeal a rejection, a modification, a proposed modification, a proposed termination, or a termination.
 During that 30‑day window, and while a timely CAP appeal is pending, levy action is restricted by statute.
 A manager conference is not required for IA CAP appeals, though a discussion can still help clarify facts.

 After A Seizure, Time Is Tighter